How to take care of babywraps containing linen?

 Babywearers can choose from a wide range of baby-wraps; from different colours, patterns, designs, and materials.
 Amongst many, linen is a popular, yet feared, material.
 Linen is a natural textile with great functional features.
 However, compared to a 100% cotton wrap, it requires a little bit more care.
 Let’s look at those fantastic features, first.

 Baby-wraps containing linen are functional, durable and pleasant to touch (after having been “worn in” first).
 Thanks to its ability to regulate heat, linen wraps can be used throughout the year; they keep babies cool in the summer and warm in the winter.
 This makes linen the perfect wrap material for the whole babywearing journey.

 Many mums are hesitant to try linen due to its “troublemaking” reputation.
-This may be due to its requirements special care.
+This may be due to its requirements for special care.
 Linen is a natural material of a firmer nature; it can be easily recognized with a single touch.
-Linen wraps are firmer in comparison to other additions, such as Tencel used in Lenka Spiderweb Carribean wraps, or cotton.
-This is why a brand new linen wrap is not suitable for newborns and little babies, it needs to be “worn in” first.
+Linen wraps are firmer in comparison to other additions, such as Tencel wraps, or cotton.

 How to wash a linen baby-wrap?